cse-labs/k8s-quickstart/02-Bare-metal-setup/README.md

 # install k8s controller
 sudo kubeadm init --pod-network-cidr=10.244.0.0/16 --apiserver-advertise-address $PIP
+# The final output shows how to add more nodes to the cluster.
+Save the "kubeadm join" command for later use

 ### WARNING ###
 # This will delete your existing kubectl configuration